mhpi/generic_deltamodel/README.md

 In the above, we illustrate a critical behavior of the differentiable model object `DeltaModel` (dHBV), which is the the composition of a physical model, `phy_model`, with a neural network, `nn`.

-When we forward DeltaModel, we feed scaled inputs for the NN (stored within the dataset dictionary) to the NN and forward, which then outputs a set of parameter predictions (the config and phy_model definition ensure NN output is of correct size).
-Then, these parameters pass with the dataset dictionary to the forward the phy_model and output final model predictions.
-Internally, these steps are represented within DeltaModel as
+Let us explain just a little more.
+The differentiable model class will hold the phy_model and nn, and describes how they connect to each other (a modality).
+In the most classic modality, the nn will receive some inputs and produce (static or dynamic) parameters for the phy_model, which then outputs some simulation results.
+In this modality, the dpl_model has the ability of NNs to learn from data, while it outputs physically interpretable variables with process clarity.
+The config and phy_model definition ensure NN output is of correct size.
+In this example, internally, these steps are represented within DeltaModel as

 ```python
 # Parameterization